SciML/DataDrivenDiffEq.jl/docs/src/examples/linear_systems.md

 ## Linear Systems via Dynamic Mode Decomposition

 We will start by estimating the underlying dynamical system of a time discrete process based on some measurements via [Dynamic Mode Decomposition](https://arxiv.org/abs/1312.0041).
-First, we model a simple linear system of the for `u_{i+1} = A u_i`
+We will model a simple linear system of the form ``u_{i+1} = A u_i``.

 ```@example 4
 using DataDrivenDiffEq